awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

-# Install the SSM Agent on Servers and VMs in a Windows Hybrid Environment<a name="sysman-install-managed-win"></a>
+# Install SSM Agent on Servers and VMs in a Windows Hybrid Environment<a name="sysman-install-managed-win"></a>

 Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation in the previous section\.
 You will specify the Code and ID in the following procedure\.

 **Important**
 This procedure is for servers and VMs in an on\-premises or hybrid environment\.
-To download and install the SSM Agent on an Amazon EC2 Windows instance, see [Installing and Configuring SSM Agent on Windows Instances](sysman-install-ssm-win.md)\.
+To download and install SSM Agent on an Amazon EC2 Windows instance, see [Installing and Configuring SSM Agent on Windows Instances](sysman-install-ssm-win.md)\.

-**To install the SSM Agent on servers and VMs in your hybrid environment**
+**To install SSM Agent on servers and VMs in your hybrid environment**

 1. Log on to a server or VM in your hybrid environment\.

 1. Open Windows PowerShell\.

 1. Copy and paste the following command block into AWS Tools for Windows PowerShell\.
-Replace the placeholder values with the Activation Code and Activation ID generated when you create a managed\-instance activation, and with the identifier of the AWS Region you want to download the SSM Agent from\.
+Replace the placeholder values with the Activation Code and Activation ID generated when you create a managed\-instance activation, and with the identifier of the AWS Region you want to download SSM Agent from\.

    *region* represents the region identifier for an AWS region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager table of regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *AWS General Reference*\.